Welcome to campus! Find out what you need to know and do when you come to campus or another University site.

 People are encouraged wherever possible to maintain a physical distance of 1.5m between themselves and others

-Signage and floor decals provide reminders for people to maintain physical distance of 1.5m where possible
+Signage provides reminders for people to maintain physical distance of 1.5m where possible

 Increasing ventilation by mechanical or natural means where necessary